Food Allergies

 Food labels can help you spot allergens your child must avoid.
 Find out more.

-What teachers should know about celiac disease, and how to help students with the digestive disorder succeed in school.
+What educators should know about celiac disease, and how to help students with the digestive disorder succeed in school.

-What teachers should know about food allergies, and how to help students avoid or deal with allergic reactions.
+What educators should know about food allergies, and how to help students avoid or deal with allergic reactions.

 What teachers should know about lactose intolerance and how to help students who have it.

-This blood test can check for some kinds of allergies.
+An allergen-specific IgE (immunoglobulin E) blood test helps doctors diagnose some kinds of allergies.

 The immunoglobulin E (IgE) blood test is often done as part of an initial screen for allergies.
 High IgE levels also may indicate a parasitic infection.